High Dynamic Range 3D Gaussian Splatting via Luminance-Chromaticity Decomposition: Experiments

-\textbf{Implementation details.} \MODEL{} is trained with Adam optimizer.
-The learning rate of luminance attribute is set to 0.05, and luminance is learned in the log space for synthetic dataset.
-While for \RAWDATASET{} dataset, luminance is directly trained in the linear space.
+\textbf{Implementation details.} LCD-GS is built upon PyTorch \cite{pytorch} and trained with Adam optimizer.
+The learning rate of luminance attribute is set to 0.05, and the activation function $g$ for luminance is the softplus function.
 All the experiments are conducted with a single NVIDIA RTX 4090 GPU. $\lambda$ and $\mu$ are set to 0.2 and 5000 during all the experiments.
-When adapting NeRF \cite{nerf} for HDR image training, we replace its output activation function from sigmoid to softplus, enabling the model to predict unbounded radiance values while preserving the original architecture and training pipeline.
-For fair comparison, some compared methods \citep{hdr-gs, mono-hdr-3d} are granted access to LDR inputs on the Syn-8S dataset per their original implementations.
+When adapting NeRF \cite{nerf} for HDR image training on the synthetic dataset, we replace its output activation function from sigmoid to softplus, enabling the model to predict unbounded radiance values while preserving the original architecture and training pipeline.
+If necessary, compared methods \cite{hdr-gs, gausshdr, mono-hdr-3d} are granted access to LDR inputs on the HDR-Syn-8S dataset per their original implementations.
+For all experiments, we uniformly downsample the input images by a factor of 2 to reduce computational cost.

-\textbf{Evaluation metrics.} We adopt PSNR and SSIM as primary metrics, supplemented by LPIPS as a perceptual similarity measure.
-Inference speed (fps) is also reported for efficiency analysis.
-Following established practice in prior work \citep{hdr-gs, hdrnerf, gausshdr}, we use Photomatix Pro \citep{Photomatix_pro} to apply tone mapping to our HDR renderings, converting them into display-referred LDR images for qualitative visualization and fair comparison with existing methods.

-For the \RAWDATASET{} dataset, we further report PSNR computed directly on rendered novel-view RAW images, without any tone mapping or color space conversion, thereby preserving their native radiometric fidelity.
-Given our focus on high-fidelity HDR reconstruction, all metric evaluations, including PSNR, SSIM, and LPIPS, are performed between the rendered HDR outputs and the corresponding ground-truth novel-view RAW images after bilinear demosaicing. \emph{All reported results are averaged across all scenes}.
-Importantly, unless otherwise stated, evaluations are conducted at the \textbf{full resolution} of the original training images, and \textbf{no} quantization to the 8-bit range is applied, ensuring an unbiased and physically meaningful assessment of HDR reconstruction performance.
-Please refer to Sec.
-2.2 in the Supplementary Material for more details.
+\textbf{Evaluation metrics.} We use PSNR and SSIM as the primary evaluation metrics, and additionally report LPIPS to assess perceptual similarity.
+For efficiency analysis, we also report training time, peak training memory consumption, and inference speed in frames per second (fps). {\em Results are averaged over all scenes}.
+Following established practice in prior works \cite{hdrnerf, hdr-gs, gausshdr, mono-hdr-3d}, we also quantitatively evaluate the rendered HDR images in the tone-mapped domain and qualitatively show HDR results tone-mapped by Photomatix Pro \cite{Photomatix_pro}.

-\subsection{Quantitative Evaluation}
+\subsection{Quantitative evaluation}